FlowFuse/website/src/webinars/2024/building-a-foundation-for-enterprise-agility-and-process-optimization.md

 ---
 title: Building a foundation for Enterprise Agility and Process Optimization
 subtitle: Unlock innovation and efficiency with low-code platforms.
-description: Join our webinar on June 26, 2024, as Grey Dziuba explore how low-code platforms empower enterprises to overcome digital challenges by combining domain expertise with user-friendly development tools.
+description: Join our webinar on June 26, 2024, as Grey Dziuba explores how low-code platforms empower enterprises to overcome digital challenges by combining domain expertise with user-friendly development tools.
 image: /images/webinars/building-a-foundation-for-enterprise-agility-and-process-optimization.jpg
 date: 2024-06-26
 time: 17:00 CET (11:00am ET)